MCT-master/mct-master.github.io/_posts_draft/2021-03-25-henrikhs-growing-monoliths-discovered-on-mars.md

 ---
 layout: post
 title: "Growing Monoliths Discovered On Mars"
-date: 2021-03-26 23:00:00 +0200
+date: 2021-03-26 16:00:00 +0200
 categories: sonification
 author: Henrik Sveen, Stephen Gardener, Pedro Lucas
 image: /assets/image/2021_03_25_henrikhs_marsgame.jpg
 keywords: sonification, mars, game, unity, python, osc, maxmsp
 excerpt: "Mars is a hot topic these days, and weather seems to always be a hot topic too.
 So how about making a project with both?
-We ended up gamifying the weather on Mars by discovirng the musical potential it may have."
+We ended up gamifying the weather on Mars by discovering the musical potential it may have."
 ---
 <figure style="float: auto">
    <img src="/assets/image/2021_03_25_henrikhs_marsgame.jpg" alt="" title="he really knows how to work that axe" width="auto"/> <figcaption></figcaption>